SringayKeno/AmazonVineAnalysis/README.md

 Using my knowledge of PySpark I looked at determining if there is any bias towards reviews that were written as part of the Amazon's Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Vine members, who are then required to publish a review.

-For this analysis, I will determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
-I will use the catagory of office supplies ("https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Office_Products_v1_00.tsv.gz)
+For this analysis, I will look at specifically if having a paid Vine review makes a difference in the percentage of 5-star reviews for in Amazon's office supplies category.

 ## Results: